desheffer/init-scripts/README.md

 All of the scripts below are based on the Arch Linux [Installation guide](https://wiki.archlinux.org/index.php/Installation_guide).

-Connect to wifi:
+Connect to wifi, if necessary:

     wifi-menu

-Run **stage 1**:
+Start the installation script:

     bash -e <(curl -L https://github.com/desheffer/init-scripts/raw/master/stage1/curl.sh)

-The system will reboot when the installation is complete.
-Log in using the non-privileged user account.

-Run **stage 2**:
+The script will prompt for information and run stages 1 and 2.
+It will reboot into the fully installed system once complete.

+## Keeping a machine in sync

+Due to the idempotent nature of Ansible, you can run stage 2 again at any time.
+This can be used to keep the system in sync with changes from this repository.

+Run stage 2 using the following command:

     ~/init-scripts/deploy.sh

-Due to the idempotent nature of Ansible, you can run the playbook again at any time to keep the system up-to-date.